Yandex Cloud

 UPDATEUPDATE

-The UPDATE statement changes column values for table row filtered by the WHERE predicate.
-Basic syntax:
+The UPDATE statement changes the column values for table rows filtered by the predicate in the WHERE clause.
+The basic syntax is as follows:

 UPDATE episodes